Product OS··15 min read

 An Experience Designer solves this with three structural guardrails:

-Shared Components enforce brand consistency across every product experience.
-Logos, colour palettes, typography, legal disclaimers, and contact information exist in a single library.
-Update them once; every experience that uses them updates immediately.
+Shared Components enforce brand consistency.
+Logos, colour palettes, typography, legal disclaimers, and contact information live in a single library.
+Update them once; every experience updates immediately.

-Structured Templates mean teams aren't starting from a blank page.
-The 12 experience area templates define the content architecture — what sections a setup guide has, how troubleshooting flows are structured, what a warranty page must include.
-Teams fill in the content; the structure is already sound.
+Structured Templates mean teams are not starting from a blank page.
+The 12 experience area templates define the content architecture — what a setup guide includes, how troubleshooting flows are structured, what a warranty page must contain.

 The 12 Experience Areas: A Closer Look

 The 12 experience areas map directly to the questions customers have and the outcomes manufacturers care about.
-Here's how each one works in practice:
+Each is a structured template, not a blank page, so teams work within a proven framework rather than starting from scratch.

 Browser-Based and Zero Friction